Touch of Evil: Plot

-Along the U.S.–Mexico border, a time bomb placed inside a vehicle explodes, killing Rudy Linnekar and his stripper girlfriend Zita.
-On his honeymoon with his American wife Susie, Mexican special prosecutor Miguel Vargas takes an interest in the investigation.
-Local authorities arrive on the scene, followed by 30-year police captain Hank Quinlan and his longtime assistant, Pete Menzies.
-Quinlan and Menzies implicate Sanchez, a young Mexican secretly married to the victim's daughter, Marcia, as the prime suspect.
-During the interrogation at Sanchez's apartment, Menzies locates two sticks of dynamite in the same shoebox that Vargas had found empty only a few minutes earlier.
-Vargas accuses Quinlan of planting evidence, and begins to suspect that he may have been doing so for years to help win convictions.
-Quinlan dismisses Vargas's claim, saying he is just biased in favor of fellow Mexicans.
+Along the U.S.–Mexico border, a time bomb placed inside a vehicle explodes, killing two people.
+Mexican special prosecutor Miguel Vargas, who is honeymooning in town with his new American wife Susie, takes an interest in the investigation, which is being conducted by veteran police captain Hank Quinlan and his devoted, admiring, fanatically loyal assistant, Pete Menzies.
+Quinlan is a recovering alcoholic and an anti-Mexican bigot.
+He injured his leg long ago, and now walks with a prosthetic "game" leg and a cane.
+He implicates Sanchez, a young Mexican man secretly married to the victim's daughter.
+During the interrogation at Sanchez's apartment, Menzies finds two sticks of dynamite in a shoe-box in the bathroom.
+Vargas, who had accidentally knocked over the shoe-box a few minutes earlier and found it empty, accuses Quinlan of planting the dynamite, and begins to suspect that many of his previous convictions were similarly tainted.
+Quinlan angrily dismisses Vargas's allegation.
+Vargas learns that Quinlan had recently purchased dynamite and presents proof of this to Adair, the District Attorney, who resists investigating further.